The Cruce Andino lake crossing from Puerto Varas to Bariloche – a page from my Travel Journal

 Read about the best places to visit in Chile

 From Petrohue, we boarded a boat which took us on a two-hour trip through the beautiful Lago Todos Los Santos (All Saints Lake).
 It would have been an awesome boat ride had it not been for the poor weather.
 The lake should’ve been a bright emerald, instead it was grey, and the surrounding mountains were all hidden behind clouds.
-The guide showed us pictures instead (!) of the lake and the four massive volcanos that rise steeply from its shores.
+The guide showed us pictures instead (!) of the lake and the four massive volcanoes that rise steeply from its shores.
 Oh well!

 Peulla